 I love Ansible.
 I had played a bit with Puppet and Chef in the past, and I can say that Ansible clicked for me, while those didn’t.
 I think the book contributed greatly to it.
 It is concise, cover many basic devops concepts and is full of real-world examples.

-I enjoy working on coding infrastructure, but this experiment made me realize that I just love working on product code much more.
+This experiment also made me appreciate how this role can be a full-time job on its own.
 I spent a lot of hours implementing a clunky subset of what is needed for putting a real app in production.

 In the past, I have used Heroku and Cloud66 to run a real business.
 Before the experiment, I assumed that cooking my own infrastructure could be a good approach if I wanted to start some new side-business online today.
 I am now more convinced than ever that Platform as a Service (PaaS) is a much better answer.
 Abstracted-out infrastructures deliver the most precious gift you can ask for when you are starting something: time.